alexkarer/Reclaim-The-Realm-TTRPG/v3_changes.md

 - Move Animal Handling into Nature (❌)
 - Rework Lore skills and remove their distinction (❌)
     - possibly create riftlands skill
-- Add rules for aiding others in skill tests (❌)
+- Add rules for aiding others in skill tests (✅)
-    - probably just give an extra dice

 #### Classes